UniversalDependencies/docs/_el/pos/AUX_.md

 ---

 ### Definition
-An auxiliary is a function word that accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb, such as person, number, tense, mood, voice or evidentiality.
+An auxiliary is a function word that accompanies the lexical verb of a verb phrase and expresses grammatical distinctions not carried by the lexical verb.
+In Modern Greek these may be, depending on the auxiliary, person, number, tense and mood.
+In periphrastic verb tenses, aspect is contributed by the content verb form.

 The verb *έχω* / *echo* "have" and the particle *θα* are assigned the tag [AUX]() in periphrastic verb tenses, both active and passive ones.